Xu Chongde

-Xu Chongde (15 January 1929 – 3 March 2014) was a well-known legal expert and professor, political scientist, and member of the Communist Party of China.
+Xu Chongde (15 January 1929 – 3 March 2014) was a legal expert and professor, political scientist and member of the Chinese Communist Party.

 Biography

 Xu was born on 15 January 1929 in Qingpu, Shanghai.
 He studied law at the Fudan University and graduated in 1951.
 He continued his academic career by teaching at the Renmin University of China after finished his graduate study there.
-Between 1971 and 1978, Xu taught the history of the Communist Party of China at the Beijing Normal University.
+Between 1971 and 1978, Xu taught the history of the Chinese Communist Party at the Beijing Normal University.
 He later returned to the Renmin University and headed the constitutional teaching and research and the graduate study.
 He became professor and the mentor of the doctoral study in 1986.
 He retired in February 2000 and became the honorary professor at the Renmin University.